bluffingo/OpenSB/README.md

 ## How to setup an openSB instance.
 1. Get an Apache (NGINX is untested) server with PHP and MariaDB up and running, including Composer.
-1. Setup some virtual host shit, look below.
+1. Setup a virtual host.
+Look below the steps for an example.
 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.
 1. Import the database dump found in `sql/` into the database you want to use.